When We Very Very Old

 “Diving into Poetry Forms is delightful.
 The anthology shares an array of voices, woven together beautifully page by page with a mix of tenderness, wit, sorrow and joy.
 I was engaged not only in learning different poetic forms, but by the illustrations and photographs, which enhanced my reading experience.
 This poetry book is one to savor, again and again.”--Jennifer Mills Kerr, Published Poet & Workshop Facilitator

 The illustrated anthology of short poems written by Pamela Bergmann, Ruth Carter, Jeff Lucas, Carol Renfro, Constance Taylor, and Nancy Verlinde, highlights 25 poetry forms, ranging from chants and haiku to free verse and Nahsers.
 The 65 poems in the collection illuminate the diverse backgrounds and experiences of the poets.
+Susan J. Cohen was the editor and graphic designer.

 Find your copy at your favorite local store or online.